 Next, a red clay glaze is applied and allowed to dry, and then the pots are fired.
 Once cooled they are back to the black they started as.
 These pots are only glazed.

-Where do I Find a clay cooking pot?
+Where do I find a clay cooking pot?

 There are many options for finding these pots.
-One is online and includes Amazon and specific manufactures websites.
+One is online and includes Amazon and specific manufactures’ websites.
 There are also specific kitchen and cooking stores that carry selections of these pots.
 Then there are the ones you can purchase in places that you travel to like Thailand, Asia and Mexico.
 Larger towns will have stores that promote this type of cooking and will have the pots, and accessories including recipe books.

 One caution I do offer from having researched clay cooking pots is that there can be contamination of lead, cadmium and iron.
 Most countries making pots for International use do have to meet strict non-contamination regulations but do check just to be on the safe side.
-Calcium, phosphorous, iron, magnesium and sulfur are a few of the nutrients that leach from the clay into your food as it cooks.
+Calcium, phosphorous, iron, magnesium and sulphur are a few of the nutrients that leach from the clay into your food as it cooks.
 This process of moisture gathering on the inside of the lid and dripping down onto your food helps to balance the acidity in the food.
 Clay is also alkaline and thus, acts to neutralize the acidity in the food, making it easily digestible.